Guide to the best healthfood restaurants in London

 Egyptian street food

-This takeaway joint in Covent Garden specialises in the titular koshari, an Egyptian national dish that’s great for when you’re on the move.
+These takeaway joints specialise in the titular koshari, an Egyptian national dish that’s great for when you’re on the move.
 A bowl based on a mixture of pasta, rice and lentils with tomato sauce, the koshari can be customised with your choice of toppings such as jackfruit, chicken or lamb for a nutritious, health-packed lunch.
 You can also choose one of the pre-built house bowls.

 Refreshing salad shop concept